mecid/mecid.github.io/_posts/2019-01-30-creating-dsl-in-swift.md

 }
 ```

-We use @discardableResult annotation to disable swift compiler warning on ignoring the result of this function because we already added it to UIStackView.
+We use *@discardableResult* annotation to disable swift compiler warning on ignoring the result of this function because we already added it to *UIStackView*.
 Here is the example of label function usage.

 ```swift
 stack {